-- Contraindications and side effect profiles: A patient with HTN and lower extremity edema may be better treated with a diuretic rather than amlodipine, which may have the side effect of leg swelling.
-Analogously, in a patient with obesity and HTN or anxiety, sympathomimetics like phentermine and bupropion/naltrexone should be avoided or used with caution due to potential side effects of these AOMs. - Dual indications: A patient with HTN and T2D complicated by microalbuminuria would be recommended for an angiotensin converting enzyme inhibitor (ACEi) or aldosterone receptor blocker (ARB) instead of a calcium channel blocker because of the dual benefits of ACEi's or ARBs.
-In obesity and T2D, liraglutide is logical choice for AOM because of it is approved for obesity at the 3.0 mg dose and for T2D at the 1.8 mg dose. - Comprehensive care team: Since comorbidities are common in the obesity population, the choice of AOM is often made in conjunction with different specialists, such as the patient's psychiatrist.
-A patient on a selective serotonin reuptake inhibitor (SSRI) for depression may be experiencing weight gain due to the antidepressant, and a discussion on cross-titration to a more weight-neutral medication like bupropion may be beneficial.
+- Safety and tolerability: Avoid medications for which the patient has contraindications or is at risk of intolerability due to the medications side effect profile.
+A patient with HTN and lower extremity edema may be better treated with a diuretic rather than amlodipine, which may have the side effect of leg swelling.
+Analogously, in a patient with obesity and HTN or anxiety, sympathomimetics like phentermine and bupropion/naltrexone should be avoided or used with caution due to potential side effects of these AOMs. - Comorbidities: Target treatment to multiple comorbidities when possible, taking advantage of medications that have dual indications.
+A patient with HTN and T2D complicated by microalbuminuria would be recommended for an angiotensin converting enzyme inhibitor (ACEi) or aldosterone receptor blocker (ARB) instead of a calcium channel blocker because of the dual benefits of ACEi's or ARBs.
+Analogously, in obesity and T2D, semaglutide or tirzepatide would be preferred due to their dual indications and additional cardiovascular benefit in those with preexisting cardiovascular disease.
+Selection of an AOM may also depend on the degree of weight loss desired and associated health goal.
+For example, resolution of OSA is likely to require ≥15% weight loss, which is more likely to be achieved with semaglutide or tirzepatide; whereas a patient with prediabetes seeking diabetes prevention can be effectively protected with just 5% weight loss, achievable with most on- and off-label AOMs.

 Combinations of AOMs: Combining medications with complementary mechanisms of action is a rational management strategy to target the pathophysiology of obesity and metabolic adaptation.
 For example, a patient who has lost weight with metformin and reached a weight loss plateau may experience increased hunger due to higher levels of ghrelin, a mechanism that has been reported after diet-induced weight loss; an appetite suppressant such as phentermine or phentermine/topiramate may be helpful to mitigate this compensatory mechanism.
-While some of these combinations have been investigated (138,139), most AOM permutations have not been tested in RCTs, and the "how" and "when" of AOM combinatorial approaches remains in the realm of clinical judgement and future research.
+While some of these combinations have been investigated (168,169), most AOM permutations have not been tested in RCTs, and the "how" and "when" of AOM combinatorial approaches remains in the realm of clinical judgement and future research.
+Combinations of off-label AOMs have been associated with significant long-term weight loss and may be a pragmatic approach to increase access to evidence-based obesity care in an era when on-label AOMs are poorly covered by insurance {Weintraub 2023}.